nubenetes/awesome-kubernetes/docs/message-queue.md

 - [strimzi.io: Optimizing Kafka consumers 🌟](https://strimzi.io/blog/2021/01/07/consumer-tuning/)
 - [strimzi.io: Optimizing Kafka producers 🌟](https://strimzi.io/blog/2020/10/15/producer-tuning/)
 - [pepy.tech/project/strimzi-kafka-cli 🌟](https://pepy.tech/project/strimzi-kafka-cli) - [pypi.org/project/strimzi-kafka-cli](https://pypi.org/project/strimzi-kafka-cli/)
+- [strimzi/kafka-kubernetes-config-provider: Kubernetes Configuration Provider for Apache Kafka](https://github.com/strimzi/kafka-kubernetes-config-provider) Apache Kafka supports pluggable configuration providers which can load configuration data from external sources.
+The configuration providers in this repo can be used to load data from Kubernetes Secrets and Config Maps.
+It can be used in all Kafka components and does not depend on the other Strimzi components.
+So you could, for example, use it with your producer or consumer applications even if you don't use the Strimzi operators to provide your Kafka cluster.
+One of the example use-cases is to load certificates or JAAS configuration from Kubernetes Secrets.

 <center>
 [![airflow vs kafka debezium](images/airflow_vs_debezium.jpg)](https://medium.com/convoy-tech/logs-offsets-near-real-time-elt-with-apache-kafka-snowflake-473da1e4d776)